 Outsourcing can provide the infrastructure and staffing to deliver this at scale — including geographies aligned with guest origin markets, as well as in-voyage or on-shore setups.

-Quality of guest interaction, empathy, speed and personalized knowledge of the cruise line product (ship, itinerary, excursions) become differentiating factors.
+The quality of guest interactions, empathy, speed, and personalized knowledge of the cruise line’s product (ship, itinerary, excursions) become differentiating factors.

 Why Cruise Operators Are Prioritizing Outsourcing